qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - When the love is objected by parents, the love strengthens.
 - Restricting buying something make people buy it more eagerly.
 Same for restricting selling.

 Providing external reward may reduce internal motivation (overjustification effect).
+Training child to clean room by giving money reward may backfire.

 Being helped doesn't always elicit gratitude.
 The one being helped may feel being inferior in social status, thus helping may cause hatred, especially when reciprocal helping cannot be done.